meteotest/h5pySWMR/README.md

 Parallel (single write multiple read) HDF5 for Python
 =====================================================

-This is a simple wrapper around the [h5py](http://www.h5py.org) library.
+h5pySWMR is a drop-in replacement for the [h5py](http://www.h5py.org) library. h5pySWMR synchronizes parallel read and write access to HDF5 files reads are possible and writes are exclusive.
+That is, you can read/write from/to HDF5 files from parallel processes or threads without

-It allows to read/write HDF5 files in a multiprocessed or multithreaded context (note that parallel reads/writes in h5py result in data corruption since HDF5 is not thread-safe).
+(note that parallel reads/writes in h5py result in data corruption since HDF5 is not thread-safe).

 It works just like h5py: